I sit on my back patio with a fresh, steaming cup of coffee.

-I hear the 3 year old next door giggling and chatting to our little Clucky as they chase each other around the yard.
+I hear the 3 year old next door giggling and chatting to our little Clucky as she chases her around their yard.

-I put my coffee down once again, and head over to the neighbours house with my lovely fresh eggs as an apology/peace offering.
+I put my coffee down once again, and head over to the neighbours house with the fresh eggs as an apology/peace offering.

 Holding Cluck Norris/Houdini I inspect her wings.
 Yep, still clipped.

 I do not know how she manages to get out of her enclosure and into the neighbours yard on a weekly basis, yet here we are again.

 On my way back to the chicken enclosure (again) I spot something out of the corner of my eye.

 I put Clucky down and reach into our large, ornamental pot plant.
 Brushing the fan shaped leaves aside, I discover a gigantic pile of eggs.

-Unbenknownst to us, “Cluck Norris” has obviously been escaping her enclosure on a daily basis.
-Foregoing her wonderfully maintained, superbly cosy nesting box she has decided to lay all of her eggs in one of our pot plants.
+Unbenknownst to us, “Cluck Norris” has obviously been escaping her enclosure on a daily basis, foregoing her wonderfully maintained, superbly cosy nesting box to lay all of her eggs in one of our pot plants.

 I fill a basket with my new egg cache, and head back to my coffee, before remembering that I did not put Clucky back into her enclosure.